petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 and you're more likely to make mistakes.
 Gall's law...
 TODO

+CI/CD has taught the software industry that it is well worth the upfront investment.

 Silos and large batch flows show up in the process of software development when following a so-called ["waterfall"](https://en.wikipedia.org/wiki/Waterfall_model)